Updated March 27, 2023

 Help in outreach to community members; represent our community to government officials; make decisions that will affect our community; and participate in at least two meetings each month (the General Board meeting and a committee meeting of your choice).
 The more active you are, the more rewarding you'll find the experience.

-Note that appointed Boardmembers must complete manditory training within 30 days of being seated.
+Note that appointed Boardmembers must complete manditory trainings within 30 days of being seated.

 Of course, all qualified candidates are welcome.
 In particular, we seek enthusiastic, hands-on candidates.
 And if you have other skills, this is a great place to let them shine: community organizing, web development, communications/PR, writing, design, video production, land use and planning, event planning, bookkeeping, law, emergency response and preparedness, transportation planning, etc.